-We are currently working towards our Wellbeing Award for schools, which will demonstrate how wellbeing and mental health in our pupils, staff and parents are at the forefront of our school’s vision of leading a mentally healthy school.
+For the past few years we have been working towards our Wellbeing Award for schools, which demonstrate how wellbeing and mental health in our pupils, staff and parents are at the forefront of our school’s vision of leading a mentally healthy school.

 The WAS has eight objectives which focus on the areas of evaluation, development of the work of schools in promoting and protecting emotional wellbeing and positive mental health.
 Each of these areas is further broken down into Key Performance Indicators.

 The school is committed to promoting and protecting emotional wellbeing and mental health by achieving the Wellbeing Award For Schools.